survivejs/react-book/manuscript/04_implementing_notes.md

 ![Sans serif](images/react_08.png)

-A good next step would be to constrain `Notes` container a little and get rid of those list bullets.
+A good next step would be to constrain the `Notes` container a little and get rid of those list bullets.

 **app/main.css**